 Monitoring of Children Receiving Antiretroviral Therapy

-Within 1 to 2 weeks of initiating therapy, children should be evaluated either in person or by phone to identify clinical side effects and to support adherence.
-Many clinicians plan additional contacts (in person or by telephone) with children and caregivers to support adherence during the first few weeks of therapy.
+Within 1 to 2 weeks of initiating therapy, children should be evaluated either in person or by phone to identify clinical adverse effects and to support adherence.
+Many clinicians plan additional contacts (in person, by telephone, or via email) with children and caregivers to support adherence during the first few weeks of therapy.

-2 to 4 Weeks after Initiation of cART
+2 to 4 Weeks after Initiation of Combination Antiretroviral Therapy